Skip to content

 The intensity of light emitted by the phosphor is proportional to the energy difference between the excited quantum state and the ground state of the electron in the phosphor atom.

-Resolution of screen:
+Resolution of the screen:

 Resolution is the maximum number of points that can be displayed without overlap on a CRT.